 top of page

-This article explores best practices for identifying, authenticating, and strategically presenting digital evidence in Houston divorce and custody trials.
-We will address evolving issues, such as the use of artificial intelligence (AI) and deepfakes, the importance of preserving metadata, and the value of a clear plan for admitting or excluding electronic evidence before it reaches the courtroom.
+This article will explore best practices for identifying, authenticating, and strategically presenting digital evidence in Houston divorce and custody trials.
+We will address evolving issues, such as the use of artificial intelligence (AI) and deepfakes, the importance of preserving metadata, and the value of having a clear plan for admitting or excluding electronic evidence before it reaches the courtroom.

 Why Digital Evidence Matters in Family Law

-Digital footprints often reveal insights unavailable through more traditional forms of discovery.
-In custody disputes, for example, text messages might show one parent’s refusal to follow a visitation schedule, while social media posts could contradict claims of financial hardship or poor parenting.
-In divorce proceedings, email threads or smartphone applications may be key to uncovering financial misrepresentations, hidden assets, or extramarital activities.
+Digital evidence often reveals insights not accessible through traditional discovery methods.
+In custody disputes, text messages might show one parent's refusal to follow a visitation schedule.
+Meanwhile, social media posts could contradict claims of financial hardship or poor parenting.
+In divorce cases, email threads or smartphone applications can be key to uncovering financial misrepresentations, hidden assets, or extramarital activities.

-Digital evidence can pinpoint times, dates, and precise language, supporting or rebutting claims made by the opposing side.
+Digital evidence captures exact times, dates, and specific language.
+This precision supports or refutes claims made by the opposing party.
+In high-stakes situations, every detail counts.

-When properly authenticated and admitted, these materials can heavily influence a judge’s fact-finding—especially in high-stakes custody or property disputes.
+When properly authenticated and admitted, digital materials can significantly influence a judge’s fact-finding in custody or property disputes.
+They can be central to determining the outcomes of critical aspects of a case.

 Preparing and Preserving Digital Evidence

-Attorneys must navigate specific procedural requirements when collecting and producing electronic information, including compliance with Texas Rule of Civil Procedure 196.4.
-This rule underscores the importance of requesting or producing data in native electronic formats and ensuring that metadata—the underlying information that shows authorship, creation dates, and modifications—is preserved.
+Attorneys must adhere to specific procedural requirements when collecting and producing electronic information.
+Compliance with Texas Rule of Civil Procedure 196.4 is crucial.
+This rule highlights the importance of requesting and producing data in native electronic formats.
+Preserving metadata—the underlying information indicating authorship, creation dates, and modifications—is essential.

 Why Metadata Matters:

-Verification: Metadata can confirm whether a text or photo was altered.
+• Verification: Metadata confirms whether a text or photo has been altered.

-Timeline Construction: Authentic file creation or transmission times can corroborate or contradict testimony.
+• Timeline Construction: Authentic file creation or transmission timestamps can corroborate or refute testimony.

-Digital evidence is inherently more mutable than paper records.
-Screenshots can be doctored, text messages selectively deleted, and social media posts edited or hidden.
+Digital evidence is more mutable than paper records.
+Screenshots can be altered, text messages selectively deleted, and social media posts edited or hidden.
 To ensure authenticity:

-Document Each Step: Keep track of how you acquired evidence (e.g., direct downloads, subpoenas, forensic imaging).
+• Document Each Step: Track how evidence was acquired (e.g., direct downloads, subpoenas, forensic imaging).

-Retain Original Formats: Whenever possible, preserve emails, texts, and social media records in their original file formats.
+• Retain Original Formats: Preserve emails, texts, and social media records in their original formats whenever possible.

-Use Digital Forensics Experts: In contentious cases, employing a forensic specialist to verify that data has not been tampered with can be invaluable.
+• Use Digital Forensics Experts: Employing a forensic specialist to verify that data remains unaltered can be invaluable in contentious cases.

 Overcoming Authentication Challenges

-Artificial intelligence now makes it easier than ever to generate deceptive videos, audio, and images—collectively known as “deepfakes.”
-These manipulated media items can appear disturbingly real and may be used to fabricate incriminating or embarrassing content about a spouse or co-parent.
+Artificial intelligence simplifies the creation of deceptive videos, audio, and images—collectively known as “deepfakes.”
+These manipulated media can appear disturbingly real.
+They might be used to fabricate incriminating or embarrassing content about a spouse or co-parent.

 Identifying AI-Generated Evidence:

-Expert Testimony: In cases where authenticity is disputed, experts skilled in digital forensics can analyze pixelation, metadata, and coding anomalies.
+• Expert Testimony: In cases where authenticity is in dispute, digital forensics experts can analyze pixelation, metadata, and coding anomalies.

-Technical Clues: Abrupt voice transitions, blurred edges in videos, and inconsistent reflections in images can all suggest a deepfake.
+• Technical Clues: Abrupt voice transitions, blurred edges in videos, and inconsistent reflections in images are all signs of a potential deepfake.

-Admitting digital materials in court requires more than just “having the file.”
-You must lay a proper foundation to show that the evidence is reliable, accurate, and relevant under the Texas Rules of Evidence.
+Admitting digital materials in court requires more than just having the file.
+A proper foundation must be laid to demonstrate that the evidence is reliable, accurate, and relevant under the Texas Rules of Evidence.
 Key steps include:

-Relevance and Materiality: Does the evidence genuinely matter to the custody or divorce issue at hand?
+• Relevance and Materiality: Does the evidence genuinely pertain to the custody or divorce issue?

 Expert Witnesses and the Daubert Standard

-Where advanced technology or complex scientific analysis is involved, expert witnesses can be crucial.
+Expert witnesses are often vital when advanced technology or complex scientific analyses come into play.
 Courts generally evaluate the admissibility of scientific and technical evidence under standards akin to the Daubert test.
 This requires the court to assess whether:

 1. The methodology used by the expert is valid.